-checkInterrupt() Throws a KeyboardInterrupt error if a KeyboardInterrupt has been requested via the interrupt buffer. isPyProxy(jsobj) Is jsobj a PyProxy ? async loadPackage(names, options) Load packages from the Pyodide distribution or Python wheels by URL. async loadPackagesFromImports(code, options) Inspect a Python code chunk and use pyodide. loadPackage() to install any known packages that the code chunk imports. async mountNativeFS(path, fileSystemHandle) Mounts a FileSystemDirectoryHandle into the tar- get directory. pyimport (mod_name) Imports a module and returns it. registerComlink(Comlink) Tell Pyodide about Comlink. registerJsModule(name, module) Registers the JavaScript object module as a JavaScript module named name. runPython(code, options) Runs a string of Python code from JavaScript, usin eval_code() to evaluate the code. async runPythonAsync(code, options) Run a Python code string with top level await using eval_code_async() to evaluate the code. setInterruptBuffer(interrupt_buffer) Sets the interrupt buffer to be interrupt_buffer. setStderr(options) Sets the standard error handler. setStdin(options) Set a stdin handler. setStdout(options) Sets the standard out handler. toPy(obj, options) Convert a JavaScript object to a Python object as best as possible. unpackArchive(buffer, format, options) Unpack an archive into a target directory. unregisterJsModule(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule() or register_js_module().
+pyimport(mod_name) Imports a module and returns it. registerComlink(Comlink) Tell Pyodide about Comlink. registerJsModule(name, module) Registers the JavaScript object module as a JavaScript module named name. runPython(code, options) Runs a string of Python code from JavaScript, using eval_code() to evaluate the code. async runPythonAsync(code, options) Run a Python code string with top level await using eval_code_async() to evaluate the code. setDebug(debug) Turn on or off debug mode. setInterruptBuffer(interrupt_buffer) Sets the interrupt buffer to be interrupt_buffer. setStderr(options) Sets the standard error handler. setStdin(options) Set a stdin handler. setStdout(options) Sets the standard out handler. toPy(obj, options) Convert a JavaScript object to a Python object as best as possible. unpackArchive(buffer, format, options) Unpack an archive into a target directory. unregisterJsModule(name) Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule() or register_js_module().

-PyBuffer An alias for pyodide .ffi.PyBufferView.
-PyProxyBuffer An alias for pyodide .ffi.PyBuffer.
-PythonError An alias for pyodide.ffi.PyBuffer.
+PyBuffer An alias for pyodide.ffi.PyBufferView.
+PyMutableSequence A PyProxy whose proxied Python object is an MutableSequence (i.e., a list) PyProxyBuffer An alias for pyodide.ffi.PyBuffer.
+PySequence A PyProxy whose proxied Python object is an Sequence (i.e., a list) PythonError An alias for pyodide.ffi.PyBuffer.

-pyodide.ERRNO_CODES
+pyodide.
+ERRNO_CODES